 Opposite to the previous “risk and rewards approach” (from IAS 18), revenues must be recognised when the customer obtains control of the good/service (“control principle”).

 The standard itself sets out the core principle that a company shall apply to recognise revenues through the five-step model

-, as referenced by Deloitte
+, as referenced by Deloitte below:

 For a better understanding of the topic, the e-learning tool